 I am the oldest of three children born to Gerald and Betsy (Owen) Mahoney and the only girl.
 I have lived on the Diamond Seven Bar Ranch all of my life, except for time at college and couple years teaching school in Nebraska and here in Wyoming.
 I was born in 1966 and I remember not having electricity or running water in our house.
-When I was three, Mom and Dad built the headquarters building, as it now stands.
+When I was three, Mom and Dad built the ranch house, as it now stands.
 I have many memories of growing up here on the ranch and I learned all the things a rancher should know from mending fences, training horses, driving tractors and farming, getting a quick meal together when unexpected company comes, helping cows calve, pulling porcupine quills out of the dog’s nose, getting the eggs from the chickens, etc… I always dreamed that I would own the ranch and now that dream has come true for me.
 I love this life with its fresh air, independence, and challenges.
 It means a lot to me to have so much of my family’s heritage tied up here and I love the old stories.
 I am best working with the horses and cattle and enjoy that work the most.
 I love to dance and I do play the guitar (somewhat poorly).
 I like the older cowboy and country western songs.
 Pat, my husband, and I pastor a small church in Hulett and so every Sunday that we are home we attend/preside there.
 Sam, our only child, was born in 2004 and has been the joy of our lives.
 I function as the CEO of Pat and my enterprises – which keeps me busier than I would like.
 But, when I can I sneak out and ride, ride, ride.

 I was born in Brookings, South Dakota in 1965 and am the youngest of three boys.
 I have a teaching degree and I was a college wrestler.
 I am not a ranch native, but I have grown to love this lifestyle.
 I met Beth in high school and if I wanted to see her I had to come work out here at the ranch – Gerald’s orders – that was over 30 years ago now.
 I have been here ever since.
 I like working with my hands and the satisfaction of doing a job well.
 I learned from Gerald, Beth’s Dad, many things like fencing and equipment repair.
 Some stuff I had to learn on my own or phone a friend.
 The farming has been a lot like that.
 I enjoy the wildlife at the ranch the most.
 There is nothing like seeing the first fawn in the spring, watching the wild turkey’s strut, witnessing a buck deer rub the velvet off their horns, hearing the crash of elk fighting or seeing the numerous bald eagles that live here in the winter.
 I have been so close that a cow elk has licked my cheek!
 I am in charge of managing the wildlife on the ranch and I also function as the CFO of Beth and my enterprises.
 Being the CFO of Beth is a BIG job!